Nov 21, 2024

 The Union County College Foundation offers a wide variety of scholarships to help you achieve your educational goals.
 Last year, the Foundation awarded over $1 million in scholarships to hundreds of our students.
 Scholarships are a form of financial aid that does not have to be repaid.

 Each scholarship has different criteria and there are scholarships available for many students.
 Scholarship selection can be based on GPA, major, high school, city, community service, and other criteria.
-The Scholarship Application located on Union’s website (www.ucc.edu) is the application for all of these scholarships.
+The Scholarship Application located on UCNJ’s website (www.ucc.edu) is the application for all of these scholarships.
 Some scholarships require that you complete the Free Application for Federal Student Aid (FAFSA) in order to be eligible.
 For more information, please view the Scholarships page of the Financial Aid website.

 Rights and Responsibilities